-You must configure ChangeMan ZMF communication on the z/OS mainframe and on the Serena Release Manager server to activate the integration.
-The architecture that supports the ZMF integration is shown in the following figure.
+You must configure ChangeMan ZMF communication on the z/OS mainframe and on the Serena ALM server to activate the integration.
+The architecture that supports the ZMF to Release Manager integration is shown in the following figure.
+The ZMF to Development Manager integration is not pictured, but has similar integration points.